-- Custodian.
-Performs plant housekeeping and servicing activities consisting of the cleaning, operation of the heating, ventilating and air conditioning systems and the servicing of building equipment. - ▶609 Dietary Technician/Coordinator.
-Advises and assists personnel in public and private establishments in food services systems by making recommendations for foods that will constitute nutritionally adequate meals.
-Recommend recoding to 331; subject to deletion in subsequent revision. - ▶610 Electrical and Electronic Repairer.
-Installs and repairs electric and electronic equipment.
-Recommend renaming, rewording and combining 611. - Electrician.
-Plans, lays out, installs and repairs wiring, electrical fixtures, apparatus and control equipment.
-Recommend recoding to 610; subject to deletion in subsequent revision. - Facilities Maintenance Worker.
+- 608 Custodian.
+Performs plant housekeeping and servicing activities consisting of the cleaning, operation of the heating, ventilating and air conditioning systems and the servicing of building equipment. - 609 Dietary Technician/Coordinator.
+Advises and assists personnel in public and private establishments in food services systems by making recommendations for foods that will constitute nutritionally adequate meals. - 610 Electrical and Electronic Repairer.
+Installs and repairs electric and electronic equipment. - 611 Electrician.
+Plans, lays out, installs and repairs wiring, electrical fixtures, apparatus and control equipment. - Facilities Maintenance Worker.
 Inspects buildings and office areas to evaluate suitability for occupancy considering such factors as air circulation, lighting, location and size. - Foreman/Group Leader/Lead Worker/Food Services Head Cook.
 Supervises the day-to-day operations of a group of workers (e.g., cafeteria, warehouse workers).
-See also job class 357. - 616 Freight, Stock and Materials Handler.
+(See also job code 357.) - Freight, Stock and Materials Handler.
 Loads, unloads and moves stock and other materials. - Garage Worker.
 Performs a variety of duties assisting mechanics in a garage.
 Includes individuals responsible for washing vehicles and/or cleaning equipment. - 619 Grounds keeper.
 Maintains grounds that are owned, rented or leased and used by a school or system. - Heating, Ventilating and Air Conditioning (HVAC) Specialist.
 Services heating units, ventilation systems and air conditioners in buildings. - Inspector.
 Examines the condition of equipment and buildings as they relate to safety and health and the condition of new construction as it relates to specification and codes, including asbestos inspections. - Locksmith.
 Installs, repairs, rebuilds and services mechanical or electrical locking devices using hand tools and specialized equipment. - Maintenance Repairer/General Utility Worker.
 Repairs and maintains buildings, machinery and electrical and mechanical equipment. - Painter and Paperhanger.
 Paints, varnishes and stains or wallpapers the interior and/or exterior of buildings and fixtures. - Parking Lot Attendant.
 Patrols and monitors parking areas to prevent thefts of and from parked automobiles and collects parking fees from drivers.

-- 626 Plumber.
-Assembles, installs and repairs pipes, fittings and fixtures of heating, water and drainage systems. - ▶627 Print Shop Operator [Printer].
-Coordinates, schedules, facilitates and monitors printing and productions services.
-[Makes copies by chemical or photographic means].
-Recommend rewording and/or distinguishing from job class 505. - Service Technician (vehicle mechanic).
+- Plumber.
+Assembles, installs and repairs pipes, fittings and fixtures of heating, water and drainage systems. - Printer.
+Makes copies by chemical or photographic means. - Service Technician (vehicle mechanic).
 Inspects, repairs and maintains functional parts of mechanical equipment and machinery. - Vehicle Operator.
-Drives a vehicle such as a truck or automobile used in the service of a school or system. - Temporary/Part-time Worker (As Needed).
+Drives a vehicle such as a truck or automobile used in the service of a school or system. - 632 Temporary/Part-time Worker (As Needed).
 An hourly employee who works on an "as needed" or an "on call" basis.
 This employee is not required to be reported to CDE as part of the human resources data collection. - Temporary/Part-time Worker (Regularly Scheduled).
 An hourly employee who is regularly scheduled for the school year.
 This employee is required to be reported to CDE as part of the human resources data collection. - Student Worker.
 Student hired for temporary assignments.
-This employee is not required to be reported to CDE as part of the human resources data collection. - 635 Armed Security Guard.
+This employee is not required to be reported to CDE as part of the human resources data collection. - Armed Security Guard.
 Maintains safety and security of property, facilities and personnel. - 636 Unarmed Security Guard.
 Maintains safety and security of property, facilities and personnel.